 And if it’s music you want, check out their stage.
 You know this place has got to rock.

-Wall mural by Gear Duran, Fax One and P.O.S.
+Mural by Gear Duran, Fax One, and P.O.S.

 Live art by the ISI Goup #isibloqparty

 Back to our mission at hand… It’s over 100 degrees out, so we’re asking, “Where can you get a good beer here?”
 Well, the answer to that is “just about anywhere and everywhere”.
 The outdoor bars will sell you a drink if you want to stroll, and there are lots of great places to sit and enjoy a beer.
 We took advantage of soccer game time over a couple of leisurely beers at a couple of great spots.

 O’Shea’s rocks.
 They have a great selection of cold beers for $3 each 24/7/365—kind of hard to beat that on the Strip.
 Tell Kat we said “hey.”

 Another great spot is TILTED KILT.
 They boast themselves as the “Best Looking Sports Pub You’ve Ever Seen.”
 They could be right.
 I completely forgot there was a game on.
 They have great apps and a nice beer selection.

 Well, as it goes, all good things come to an end.
 I enjoyed my first visit to The LINQ High Roller, and I’m looking forward to my next visit already.
 I’m told that Tuesday is locals night, so who knows, maybe we’ll see you down there on an upcoming Tuesday.
 Whenever we get there, I know it’ll be fun.
 Cheers!